jabituyaben/BangleJS-HRM-Signal-Processing/README.md

 # BangleJS-HRM-Signal-Processing

-Python implementation of signal processing to extract HRV data from the Bangle.JS.
+Python implementation of signal processing to extract HRV metrics from Bangle.JS raw HRM data.
 Uses scipy and hrvanalysis.

 In the same folder as the script, you need to keep a CSV file of extracted readings from the hrm.raw element of the Heat rate data object from the HR event on the Bangle.JS.
 I've written a companion app to extract this, which is uploaded here for now but will also be in the Bangle App Loader and maintained better there.
 The signal_processing script could also be adapted to work with other sensor readings but you'd need to factor in the sample rate and amplitude and adjust the script accordingly.